ID Released For Person Killed In Head-On Hudson Valley Crash

 Police have identified a person killed during a head-on crash in the Hudson Valley.

 Erin T. Clancy, a 50-year-old man, was killed in Dutchess County around 5:50 a.m., Wednesday, Sept.
-7, on Route 44 in Pleasant Valley, said New York State Police Trooper AJ Hicks.
+7, in Pleasant Valley, said New York State Police Trooper AJ Hicks.

 Troopers responded to Route 44 near Brown Road for a report of a head-on collision.
 Initial investigation revealed a 2009 Nissan Murano, driven by Camay Pryce, age 33, of Poughkeepsie, was traveling eastbound when he passed two vehicles and struck a westbound 2015 Chrysler Town & Country driven by Clancy, said Hicks.